NOTE: Below is an adaptation of the MVHPC’s newsletter for May, 2020.

 “Historic preservation is about the way we ascribe meaning to historic places and is therefore ever changing.
 Heritage is not the buildings or landscapes; it is the meanings we give the buildings and landscapes.
 These historic places of quarantine suddenly feel more significant because of what we can learn from them to help us today in our present crisis.”

 During this time of quarantine, more people are spending time outdoors, walking, jogging and biking through the community.
 The beautiful spring weather provides an opportunity to watch the progress of gardens, note the slow unfurling of green and remind us how beautiful our little town is.

 A special places mapping workshop, called Historically Speaking**, was held in Mount Vernon in 2011.
 Workshop participants described their own favorite historical sites.
-Among them were: Old Lincoln Highway, Shoe Tree, Old Interurban Route, Brick Street and Railroad Overpass, Davis Park, 3 Historic Districts (Ash Park, Cornell College & Commercial), Pres Hill, Old Middle School, Cemetery, Old Limestone Quarry (Nature Park) and Hillcrest Country Club (one of oldest public courses in Iowa).
+Among them were: Old Lincoln Highway, Old Interurban Route, Brick Street and Railroad Overpass, Davis Park, 3 Historic Districts (Ash Park, Cornell College & Commercial), Pres Hill, Old Middle School, Cemetery, Old Limestone Quarry (Nature Park) and Hillcrest Country Club (one of oldest public courses in Iowa).

 The following comments were noted:

 “I like the countryside atmosphere around Mount Vernon.”

 “We like to hang out at Ink Pond and stand around talking and catching frogs.”

 “The old train bridge is so unique.
 It is always a destination during our family bike rides.”